 [We have not ceased to pray for you to be] increasing in the knowledge of God.
 (Colossians 1:10; cf. Ephesians 1:17)

 Pray for power to comprehend the love of Christ.

-I bow my knees before the Father . . . [that you] may have strength to comprehend with all the saints what is the breadth and length and height and depth, and to know the love of Christ which surpasses knowledge.
-(Ephesians 3:14, 18-19)
+I bow my knees before the Father . . . [that you] may have strength to comprehend with all the saints what is the breadth and length and height and depth, and to know the love of Christ that surpasses knowledge.
+(Ephesians 3:14, 18–19)

 Pray for a deeper sense of assured hope.